Synonyms and other taxonomic changes

 Knudson, Ed, and Charles Bordelon.
 2010.
 Checklist of the Lepidoptera of Texas.
 Texas Lep.
 Surv.
 Publ.
 No. 6.
 (5)

-Sexton, C. (in prep.)
-Identification of lichen moths in the genus Cisthene in the eastern U.S. Southern Lep.
+Sexton, C., and H. McGuinness.
+(In press.)
+Identification of lichen moths in the genus Cisthene in the central and eastern U.S. Southern Lep.
 News.

 Moth Photographers Group